UUID Versions#

 {ffffffff-ffff-ffff-ffff-ffffffffffff}

-Generic UUID
+Generic UUID#

 Arokettu\Uuid\GenericUuid

 The class can also be initialized directly with any 32 hexadecimal digits.
-(Obviously, the class will not be cast to a version class in case the data happen to be a valid version or special UUID)
+(Obviously, the class will not be cast to a version class in case the data happen to be a valid version or a special UUID)

-RFC 4122
+RFC 9562#

-Variant 10xx versions described in the RFC 4122 and in the update draft.
+Variant 10xx versions described in RFC 9562.

 Any class can be initialized directly by 32 hexadecimal digits but the correct variant and version bits must be set.

-Version 1
+Version 1#

 Arokettu\Uuid\UuidV1.